seleniumbase/SeleniumBase/README.md

 ####(WINDOWS users: You'll need to make a few modifications to the setup steps listed here.
 For starters, you won't be able to use the "brew install" command since that's MAC-only.
 Instead, download the requirements mentioned directly from the web.
 I'll provide you with links to save you time.
 You'll also want to put downloaded files into your [PATH](http://java.com/en/download/help/path.xml).)
 ####(DOCKER users: If you want to run browser automation with Docker, see the [Docker_README](https://github.com/mdmintz/SeleniumBase/blob/master/Docker_README.md))

-**Step 0:** Get the requirements:
+### **Step 0:** Get the requirements:

 [Python 2.*](https://www.python.org/downloads/)

 If you're a MAC user, that should already come preinstalled on your machine.
 Although Python 3 exists, you'll want Python 2 (both of these major versions are being improved in parallel).
 Python 2.7.10 is the one I've been using on my Mac.

 If you're a WINDOWS user, [download the latest 2.* version from here](https://www.python.org/downloads/release/python-2710/).
 Depending on which version of Python you have installed, you may need to install "pip" if your Python installation didn't come with it.
-To do that easily, run "python pip_setup.py install" from the SeleniumBase home directory.
-If that didn't do the trick for you, [get pip here](https://pip.pypa.io/en/latest/installing/).
+If you don't have it installed, you can [get pip here](https://pip.pypa.io/en/latest/installing/).

 [Homebrew](http://brew.sh/) + [Git](http://git-scm.com/)